 “If you educate a boy, you educate an individual.
 If you educate a girl, you educate a community.” –An African Proverb

-Each classroom has a name representing a value for students to focus on for the year:
+Each classroom has a new name representing a value for students to focus on for each year:

 Kindergarten – 2 classrooms Princess and Wings

 Third Grade is Love